netdata/netdata/database/README.md

 **We suggest _not_ to use this mode on nodes that run other applications.** There will always be dirty memory to be synced and this syncing process may influence the way other applications work.
-This mode however is useful when we need a central Netdata server that would normally need huge amounts of memory.
-Using memory mode `map` we can overcome all memory restrictions.
+This mode however is useful when we need a parent Netdata server that would normally need huge amounts of memory.

 There are a few kernel options that provide finer control on the way this syncing works.
 But before explaining them, a brief introduction of how Netdata database works is needed.